pgcrumley/Controllers/EtekcityOutlet/README.md

 package have the same address.

-While the devices in a package share an address, each device has a unique unit number which can 1 through 5.
-With these two numbers software can use the transmitter to send patterns to the outlet switches on and off.
+While the devices in a package share an address, each device has a unique unit number from 1 through 5.
+With these two numbers software can use the transmitter to send signals to turn the outlet switches on and off.

 This arrangement allows a Raspberry Pi to control powered devices without direct connections to hazardous voltages.

-Once the parts are available one should be able to install and configure the software to control the outlets under an hour.
+Once the parts are available one should be able to a Raspberry Pi to a transmitter and configure the software to control the outlets in under an hour.
 The steps include:

 * Install the software in the Raspberry Pi
 * Configure the software